mzhuhicsp-crypto/ICSPclient/README.md

 # ICSP Client
 This is a fork of Neko's client, which I can add more features and EOA to it as well as some accessibility and actually useful features e.g. a better write tool font which actually has support for special characters.

-This client will not give any hacks of ourworldofpixels, but will fix some incostistencies like the height of emotes in the chat.
+This client will not give any hacks of ourworldofpixels, but will fix some inconsistencies like the height of emotes in the chat.

 # Download & User Instructions